Skip to main content

 Cons

-No private clusters
+No private clusters (yet)

-No real private networking
+No real private networking (yet)

 Private networks are Layer 2 only.
 CNI runs over public interface.
 Security groups don't apply to private traffic.
+VPC will address this.

 No default StorageClass